mtorpey/wooden-ships/1-introduction.md

 ![](files/shipcounter.png)

-1. Turning Ability: The maximum number of 60 degree turns which that ship can make during the course of the Movement Execution Phase.
+1.  *Turning Ability:* The maximum number of 60 degree turns which that ship can make during the course of the Movement Execution Phase.

-2. Battle Sail Speed: The maximum speed that a ship has under battle sails.
+2.  *Battle Sail Speed*: The maximum speed that a ship has under battle sails.
 (There are two speeds, 3 and 4).

-3. Full Sail Speed: The lower righthand number represents a ship's movement ability under an increased spread of sail.
+3.  *Full Sail Speed*: The lower righthand number represents a ship's movement ability under an increased spread of sail.
 This speed is used in the Advanced Game only.

-4. Stern: The stern of a ship is its rear section.
+4.  *Stern*: The stern of a ship is its rear section.
 This is the blunt end of the ship diagram on the counter.

-5. Stern Hex: The hex that the stern and the rear half of the ship occupies.
+5.  *Stern Hex*: The hex that the stern and the rear half of the ship occupies.

-6. Identification number: Each counter has a 4 digit number which is used to identify it with the ship that it represents.
+6.  *Identification number*: Each counter has a 4 digit number which is used to identify it with the ship that it represents.
 The first digit refers to the nationality of the vessel.
 The second digit refers to the class of ship.
 (See below) The last two digits serve